- New CR-V Hybrid

 Compared to its rivals, the CR-V fares well for efficiency.
 The Toyota RAV4 rated identically—30 mpg combined in front-wheel drive, 29 mpg with all-wheel drive.
 The 2020 Ford Escape manages similar numbers to the two, and the Chevy Equinox isn’t far behind with combined ratings of 27 mpg combined in most configurations.

 Ford and Toyota offer hybrid versions of their crossovers that net 40 mpg combined, according to the EPA.
-Honda will in 2020, and they say their CR-V Hybrid will manage ratings better than both.
-Stay tuned.
+Honda's doesn't, but it's more efficient than most crossovers.